 Theorem \ref{thm:stratum-extension} shows that extending a \V~or \Y~structure to the left (to \leftM~or \leftlongM) and to the right (to \rightM~or \rightlongM) results in symmetric changes for collider bias on the covariance scale.
 The changes to collider bias for the \textsc{rd} effect scale are not symmetric: extending to the right changes collider bias only by a factor of the \textsc{rd} representing the right-extension effect, but extending to the left changes collider bias by a factor that combines the \textsc{rd} representing the left-extension effect and a ratio between two conditional variances of $A$ and of $X$.
 This asymmetric result is due to the fact that the \textsc{rd} is asymmetric with respect to $X$ and $Y$.

 A key insight from Theorem \ref{thm:stratum-extension} is that the sign of collider bias conditioning on a specific level of a collider or its child in a structure with an embedded \V~or \Y~substructure equals the product of the sign of the embedded \V- or \Y-bias and the sign(s) of the extension path(s).
 This result holds generally, regardless of the metric used to represent collider bias, provided the collider's parents are marginally independent.
-For these structures, we do not present the formulae for collider bias for the \textsc{or} effect scale, because they are complicated and not elegant like those for the covariance and \textsc{rd} scales in Theorem \ref{thm:stratum-extension}.
+For these structures, we do not present the formulas for collider bias for the \textsc{or} effect scale -- they are neither elegant nor enlightening.